Nuaman: Legal measures

 The High Court judgement giving the Israeli authorities 60 days to clarify the status of the village in the 1990s was never acted on.
-In response to a further petition in 2004 regarding the routing of the West Bank Barrier and a request the villagers be permitted access to Bethlehem, and a permit to stay in their village, the court ruled in 30 June 2004 that it was forbidden to arrest residents as being illegally present in Israel.
+In response to a further petition in 2004 regarding the routing of the West Bank Barrier and a request the villagers be permitted access to Bethlehem, and a permit to stay in their village, the court ruled on 30 June 2004 that it was forbidden to arrest residents as being illegally present in Israel.
 An agreement drawn up by their lawyer, Shlomo Lacker, with the Israeli authorities was endorsed by the court on 22 March 2005, and gave them unimpeded access to the West Bank by law.
 The authorities also undertook not to hamper the routines of normal life in Nuaman.
 This agreement also foresaw the creation of a body of Israeli appointees to determine who could and could not reside in the hamlet.
 The villagers however stated that they had not consented to this agreement, and that in any case the authorities were in breach of its provisions.
 In 2009 the villagers of Nuaman had made two petitions to the Israeli Supreme Court requesting that the matter be resolved by either recognizing the village as an integral part of the West Bank, or by conceding its residents the status of residents of Jerusalem.